greenxolution/cakephp/README.md

 **Tiers**
 The repricing is the way to have our product price lower than the competitor.

+## Marketplaces
+This is a conection with the MWS.
+It pulls the data from

+## ListOrders
+List the order and their stages.
+It pulls the orders from MWS.

+## Entrenue Products
+List the whole inventory of Entrenue

+## Inv-Match
+Compare the inventory (prices and stock) between suppliers.
+E.g. Entrenue and El Dorado

 ## Repricing

 We're using tiers for this purpose; the tiers have the logic for repricing.